Review of Neutral Naturalness: Introduction

-The following section,~\ref{s.collider}, considers the various collider signals that have been associated with these models.
-In this section the organization is by collider signature rather than by model.
-We then, in Sec.~\ref{s.lattice}, discuss results from lattice gauge theory that have been important to understanding the phenomenology of these models.
+The following section,~\ref{s.collider}, considers the various collider signals that have been associated with these neutral naturalness scenarios.
+In this section the organization is by experimental signature rather than by model.
+Particular mention is made of hidden sector glueballs as their characteristics are unfamiliar to many.

+Similarly, the less familiar concept of quirks~\cite{Kang:2008ea}, which arise in many neutral naturalness models, is introduced in some detail in Sec.~\ref{ss.quirks}.
+The dynamics of these particles are reviewed because they are quite distinct from the SM particles that guide much collider intuition.
+We then, in Sec.~\ref{s.lattice}, discuss results from lattice gauge theory that have been important to understanding the phenomenology of these models, including providing essential input to our understanding of quirk and glueball dynamics.
 As yet unknown quantities that can improve the predictive power of phenomenological studies are also mentioned.

 The rich dark sectors of neutral naturalness are connected to the cosmological dark matter in Sec.~\ref{s.DM}.
 Here again the twin Higgs scenario has been most thoroughly investigated, though the possibilities related to other frameworks are intriguing.
 Other connections to astrophysics and cosmology, including gravitational waves, baryogenesis, and the Hubble tension, are discussed in Sec.~\ref{s.AstCosmo}.
 Intersections with neutrinos and flavor physics are outlined in Secs.~\ref{s.Neutrinos} and \ref{s.Flavor}, respectively.
 These relationships are less explored, but offer interesting correlations between precision SM measurements and hidden-sector observables.
+We conclude, in Sec.~\ref{s.Sum}, with some summarizing thoughts and discussion of interesting directions for future research.